The Big C (TV series): Plot

 One month later, Paul is recovering from his heart attack and begins chronicling his near-death experience in a blog.
 Cathy's tumors have shrunk immensely as a result of the clinical trial and she enters remission.
 Seeking direction in the wake of their new leases on life, Cathy and Paul attend a retreat by a self-help guru named Joy Kleinman (Susan Sarandon).
 Cathy, although initially resistant to Joy's teachings, comes to the realization that she wants another child.
 Joy sees potential in Paul's blog and invites him to join her on stage; Paul subsequently becomes a popular speaker.
 Meanwhile, Cathy and Paul speak to a couple regarding the possibility of the Jamisons adopting their yet-born child.
 This is ultimately a scam and becomes a point of contention between Cathy, who really wanted the child, and Paul, who is more concerned with his newfound popularity.
 Suspecting that Joy is having an affair with Paul, Cathy confronts her but Joy is hit by a bus in a freak accident.
 Paul replaces Joy at a speaking engagement in Puerto Rico over Easter and becomes the successor to her self-help empire.
 Cathy is informed that her tumors are growing and that she will probably die within a year.
 While scuba diving in Puerto Rico, Cathy experiences a vivid hallucination caused by the growing tumors and requires brain surgery.

 Cathy spends the next several months undergoing chemotherapy but quits when she realizes that it is ultimately pointless.
 Her relationship with Paul is cordial although she suspects that he's waiting for her to die to move on; Cathy in turn encourages him to begin dating other women so she can approve of who he may remarry.
 Per the advice of a counselor, Cathy sets a goal that she wants to see Adam graduate high school before she dies, although this appears unlikely considering he's only starting junior year.
 When Cathy begins experiencing memory loss, she goes to live in hospice.
 This upsets the whole family and Paul and Adam fall apart in her absence.
 The following spring, Cathy's four months of insurance coverage expires and she returns home, albeit bedridden.
 Adam, fulfilling one of Cathy's wishes, reveals that he's secretly taken an entire year's worth of school online and has received his high school diploma.
-Paul, having gone out to buy Cathy's flowers, returns home to find that she's died.
+Paul, having gone out to buy Cathy's flowers, returns home to find that she's dead.
 In the very last scene, Cathy is seen in a serene swimming pool with Marlene and Thomas, Marlene's dog.